The Role of Attendant Service Application Centre (ASAC)

 - ASAC maintains information about Attendant Service options across the province of Ontario and provides information and referral regarding Attendant Services, supportive housing, personal support and homemaking services.

-- ASAC maintains an online Ontario Attendant Service Directory (Greenbook) which offers a searchable directory of Attendant Service options available in Ontario.
+- ASAC maintains an online Ontario Attendant Service Directory (Greenbook) which offers a searchable directory of Attendant Service providers and attendant services options in Ontario.

 ASAC Contact Information